Bourgeois of Paris: Duties and privileges of the Bourgeois of Paris

 The privileges of the Bourgeois of Paris were numerous and diverse and varied greatly from decade to decade.
 The list published in 1884 in L'Intermédiaire des chercheurs et curieux (The Intermediate of the Researchers and Curious) gives a glimpse into the variety of these privileges.
 Laurence Croq, who dedicated a thesis to studying the Bourgeois of Paris in the 18th century, explains that this status had a polymorphous characteristic.

-The first privilege of the Bourgeois of Pari was being allowed their own set of custom rules: the Coutume de Paris.
+The first privilege of the Bourgeois of Paris was being allowed their own set of customary rules: the Coutume de Paris.

 The second privilege of the Bourgeois of Paris was the right for merchants to be organized into bodies.
 These bodies received certain privileges from the king, such as the right to have a seal, a common fund, and a "parlor for Bourgeois" (city hall); the right to defend itself, to close itself, and to administer itself; and the right to have its own justice and its own police force.